 - Keep them engaged.
 How do you keep your customer reading once they open your email?
 Using emotion and specific detail, concise sentences, and skimmable bullet lists all will improve the likelihood that your customer gets to the end of your message.

 Need Help With Email Marketing?

 If you’re already struggling to keep up with your existing marketing functions, adding email may feel overwhelming.
-Instead of trying to do it yourself, partner with a digital marketing agency that already knows how to create winning email marketing campaigns for financial institutions.
+Instead of trying to do it yourself, partner with a financial services digital marketing agency that already knows how to create winning email marketing campaigns for financial institutions.
 We can help drive conversions through email and give you the reporting you need to show that Marketing is a growth center, not just a cost center.
 Contact a digital marketing nerd today to get started!